A Visit to the Imagination Pavilion at Epcot

 Water leaps from one spot to the next.
 However, the water spouts tend to leap around a bit.
 So you’re not always sure which way they’ll go next.

 Sometimes it’s the little things that end up being the most fun.

 Journey Into Imagination with Figment

-Along your way, you’ll encounter Figment and a few of his mischievous pranks.
+You’ll encounter Figment and a few of his mischievous pranks along the way.

 Image Works Lab

 After exiting the ride, you will arrive at the Image Works Lab.
 This portion of the pavilion offers several hands-on activities.

 For instance, you can practice conducting music in the Image Works Lab.
 All you have to do is wave a pretend conductor stick in the dedicated area.

 Then you might try your hand or feet at making more tunes by jumping from block to block.

 Additionally, there are a few other interactive games in the area.